haproxy/haproxy/doc/lua-api/index.rst

   The data set with this function are not send.
 They wait for the end of HAProxy processing, so the buffer can be full.

-  :param class_channel channel: The manipulated channel.
+  :param class_channel channel: The manipulated Channel.
   :param string string: The data which will sent.
   :returns: an integer containing the amount of butes copyed or -1.

-.. js:function:: channel.append(channel, string)
+.. js:function:: Channel.append(channel, string)

   This function append the string argument to the content of the buffer.
 The function returns the copied length, otherwise, it returns -1.